xmos/lib_sw_dac/doc/rst/lib_sw_dac.rst

 in the modulator, and to give us maximum dynamic range for normal audio signals.

-A different configuration can make a different trade-off.
+A different configuration could change this trade-off.
 For example, the clipping can be set higher enabling the ringing to not be clipped at the expense of some dynamic range.